 Carl Frederick Kendall Palmer was born in Birmingham, England, on March 20th, 1950.
 From the beginning it was clear that music was in the stars for the young Carl Palmer.
 His grandfather played the drums, his grandmother was a symphony violinist, his mother played an assortment of instruments, and his father sang, danced and played the guitar and drums as a semi-professional entertainer.
 In a musical family where even his brothers picked up the guitar and drums, Carl's fascination with music began early and classical violin studies followed.

 As he grew older, his tastes began to broaden and on ABC's "In Concert" Palmer recalled how he was influenced by a film he saw during these formative years.
 The 1959 film "Drum Crazy" (aka "The Gene Krupa Story"), starring American film icon Sal Mineo ("Rebel Without A Cause", "Exodus"), captured Carl's imagination and set him on his way - he was hooked.
 His biggest influences from that point forward were Krupa and drum legend Buddy Rich who would later become a close personal friend of Carl's.
 For his eleventh birthday he received a new drum set and immediately began to study the instrument.
-Over the next three years he studied with local instructor Tommy Cunliffe, played in a radio orchestra (the Midland Light Orchestra) and performed with his father's dance band.

 Saturday Beatles Brunch